ElevenPaths/FOCA/README.md

 ## 🔊 Stay tuned

-Get the news of our latest doings and send us a message.
-We 💛 hearing about you.
+Get the news about our latest doings and send us a message.
+We 💛 hearing from you.

 * [<img src="./doc/Twitter_Social_Icon_Circle_Color.svg" width="30" height="24"/>](https://twitter.com/Fear_the_Foca)  https://twitter.com/Fear_the_Foca